Code-Institute-Submissions/Sndrahel-Handywoman_FebResub/README.md

 ### Issues / Unfixed Bugs:

-- Like button not working properly with hovering as well as counting likes - not fixed
+- Like button not working properly with hovering as well as counting likes - Fixed
+- Amount of comments from the blog page is not shown - Not fixed
-- Testimonial carousell indicators doesnt float within the testimonial card on smaller devices - not fixed
+- Testimonial carousell indicators doesnt float within the testimonial card on smaller devices - Indicators removed - carousell fixed
-- When running CSS validator there is alot of warnings depending on the full bootstrap theme choosen.
+- When running CSS validator there is alot of warnings depending on the full bootstrap theme choosen. - Not fixed
-- I had issues with making the contact post - fixed.
+- I had issues with making the contact post - Fixed.
 - All through I had many issues to make it work as I planned for in the beginning.
 The main reason for that depends on that I choosed to go with a template instead of doing it all by my self from scratch.
 I discoverd during the way that it took me much more time to try to change the prewritten scripts then it would have done if I just started from scratch.
-Al though it has been a good experience with alot of lessons.
+All though it has been a good experience with alot of lessons.

 ---